simplymichael/smart-form-validator/README.md

    A validator should deal with just one aspect of the constraints on a field rather than attempting to determine if every constraint on the field has been met.
-   For example, instead of having a validator that checks for a `required` state, a maximum length constraint, and whether or not the fields contains numbers, it's better to have separate validators for each of these checks: one to check for `required`, another to ensure the `length` constraint is met, and yet another to check that the `number` constraint is fulfilled.
+   For example, instead of having a validator that checks for a `required` state, a maximum length constraint, and whether or not the field contains numbers, it's better to have separate validators for each of these checks: one to check for `required`, another to ensure the `length` constraint is met, and yet another to check that the `number` constraint is fulfilled.
    Each of these validators will be called with the rule and the result of the previous validator.
 2. A validator should return only `true` or `false` values.
-   A validator should not directly perform a side-effect on a field in the event of a successful or failed validation.
+   A validator should not throw errors nor otherwise perform a side-effect on a field in the event of a successful or failed validation.
 Any such effects should be delegated to [effects](#effects).

    In the end, the validation process is reduced to a binary *passing* or *failing* test.